hacker1024/batcher.dart/README.md

 #### Future-based batching

-In this way, queued results are delivered via futures returned by functions.
+In this way, queued results are delivered via futures returned by `get` functions.

 ```dart
 // Create a batcher with 16 threads.